pvsone/opa-ext-authz/spring-app/cloudfoundry/README.md

-# Spring Application with Cloud Foundry
+# Spring Application with OPA on Cloud Foundry

 ## Prerequisites